StefanyHF/Automated-Test---Fixed-Rate-Contract/README.md

-# Deel QA Assignment
+# Automated Test - Fixed Rate Contract

-This assignment is intended to be used in the Deel QA Automation Engineer hiring process.
+This test automates the creation of a fixed rate contract.

 # Requisites
 NodeJS (version > 12)